 1.3.
 Bio fuels

 Almost 95% of the world's transportation energy is generated from petroleum-based fuels, primarily gasoline and diesel.
 The transportation sector is also responsible for 14% of global greenhouse gas (GHG) emissions and approximately 25% of energy-related CO2 emissions.,, By 2030, energy consumption in the transportation sector and associated carbon emissions are expected to be approximately 80% higher than current levels., The transportation sector is difficult to decarbonize due to its reliance on fossil fuels and persistent demand.
-According to Pietzcker's and colleagues' projections When subjected to the same monetary incentives to decarbonize, transport sector de-carbonization lags 10–30 years behind mitigation efforts in non-transport sectors in the first half of the century in all models.
+According to Pietzcker's and colleagues' projections when subjected to the same monetary incentives to decarbonize, transport sector de-carbonization lags 10–30 years behind mitigation efforts in non-transport sectors in the first half of the century in all models.
 Only Brazil has succeeded in replacing petroleum fuels in the transportation sector with liquid biofuel.
 Decarbonizing the transportation sector is thus a fundamental challenge that must be addressed in order to limit climate change.

 Traditional transportation fuels are primarily petroleum-based liquid hydrocarbons such as gasoline and diesel.
 The carbon numbers in gasoline range from C5 to C12, with the majority of them being branched, whereas the carbon numbers in diesel range from C10 to C20, with the majority of them being linear.
 The properties of petroleum-based liquid fuels have been used to develop the entire transportation infrastructure.
 These fuels have a high energy density, are stable, and have excellent combustion characteristics.
 All of these characteristics are highly desired in transportation fuels.